So Rebecca and I decided for the sake of humankind that we should do a craft once a month.

 My fingers are also farmhouse style.

-Once your clothespins are somewhat dry, start clipping them around the wire frame.
-There is some debate as to which row you can clip them but play around with it to see what you like best.
-Rebecca and I clipped ours (after trial and error) to the wire closest to the middle of the wreath.
+Once your clothespins are dry, start clipping them around the wire frame.
+There is some debate which row you can clip them, so experiment with it to see what you like best.
+After some trial and error, Rebecca and I clipped ours to the wire closest to the middle of the wreath.

 So here is where I am gonna get a little snippy with Linda.

 She didn’t mention how many clothespins you will need.

 While I realize there isn’t a finite number of clothespins as everyone has errors (see: me) or maybe a clothespin snafu (see: broken clothespin because Dollar Tree), but there wasn’t even an approximate number given.